malaktayeh/recyclees/README.md

 # Recyclees
 This API was written for the CAPSTONE Udacity Project for the Full-Stack nanodegree.
-I got the itea from the first hackathon I attended.
-Unfortuanely, we didn't have enough team members and had to split to a different team.
+I got the idea from the first hackathon I attended.
+Regrettably, we didn't have enough team members and had to split to a different team.
 Shoutout to the guy who came up with the idea (wish I could credit you for it)!

 ## Introduction
-An app with routes which performs CRUD operations on a Heroku PSQL database.
+An app with routes that performs CRUD operations on a Heroku PSQL database.
+Used Auth0 for authentication.

 ## Getting started